-It's easy to shift markup, but all structure should exist in some form.
-Markup that prototypes quickly, like a paragraph label or even a 'bold' format, can be changed to something more permanent in production.
+It’s not difficult to shift markup, but all structure should exist in some form.
+Markup that prototypes quickly, like a paragraph label or even a ‘bold’ format, can be changed to something more permanent in production.
 Examples of more permanent objects are the following:

 - 1 actor = 1 member account

-If auditability or security is important, create a member for:
+If auditability or security is important, create a member for the following:

-Remember that every XLink is associated with a member, making them a good device for any task that will benefit from knowing who performed the task.
+Remember that every XLink is associated with a member, making them a good device for any task that benefits from knowing who performed the task.
 Examples of this are:

 - Create a document version.